Hong Kong Democratic Independence Union: Possible leak

 The police in Hong Kong said HKDIA contacted members through social media and secret messaging platforms capable of commanding henchmen in Hong Kong, in addition to organising regular meetings for exchanging views.
 Following the arrest, three candidates of the Hong Kong Parliament election posted on social media that the arrest is caused by a leak of messaging record, blaming the "unencrypted" app and public groups used by the party.
 The trio and chairman Au Wing-hong resigned from the party.

+Banned in Hong Kong

+The government in November 2025 confirmed they were planning to declare HKDIU and another overseas group Hong Kong Parliament "prohibited organisations" under the Safeguarding National Security Ordinance for the first time since the law was enacted.
+The two organisations were accused of aiming "to subvert state power".
+Following the seven days given by the authorities for the groups to make their case, the government issued an official ban to the duo on 2 December.
+Aiding or joining the group may face up to 14 years in jail.